Awannaphasch2016/PaperSummary/Cola-GNN: Cross-location Attention based Graph Neural Networks for Long-term ILI Prediction.md

             * without manual integration of seasonal trends, most statistical models fail to achieve high accuracy
     2. the influence of other locations often changes over time.
     3. spatio-temporal model is often explored in environment that have more data (than pandemic)
+* simulation
+    * simultaating all the factors related to a flu outbreak is difficult.
 # terminology
 * ILI
     * influenza-like illness (ILI)